fadedbee/turnstile/README.md

 - The source computer makes an ephemeral keypair.
 - The source's private key is used with the target's public key to make the precomputed key.
 - The precomputed key is used to encrypt the message.
-- The source's public key is part of the encrypted message, but otherwise not kept.
+- The source's ephemeral public key is part of the encrypted message, but otherwise not kept.
-- The source's private key is discarded.
+- The source's ephemeral private key is discarded.

 ## Decrypting